imaigene/BEHAV3D_Colab/README.md

-# Welcome to this tool that uses Google Colab, to analyze your data.
-We combine both R and Python.
-Depending on the analisis you want to run, please use any of the 4 tools implemented:
-1) Backprojection of T cell:

-2) Death Dinamics of Organoids:

-3) T cells Behaviour Prediction:

-4) T cell Random Forest Model:

-Also, you have another file that contains a version that runs using GPU (scratch version) that uses PararelDTW.

-# BEHAV3D pipeline
+# BEHAV3D Colab pipeline
 ## Overview
 BEHAV3D is dynamic immuno-organoid 3D imaging-transcriptomics platform to study tumor death dynamics; immune cell behavior and behavior-guided transcriptomics.
+On a user friendly way through Google Colab.
+Data can be located in local or in Google Drive.

 ## What type of data does BEHAV3D work with?
 - Any type of multispectral time-lapse 3D (or 2D) imaging data, where objects such as tumor cells or tumor organoids are in co-culture with immune cells of interest.